 Members at Large: When a position as a Member At Large is vacated, the Governing Board shall have the power to fill said vacancies by appointment, subject to the usual 2/3 majority requirement.

 Removal for non-attendance: A member of the Governing Board that misses three consecutive meetings may be removed, subject to the discretion of the Board.

-Amendments to these by-laws may be made by a vote of 2/3 of the Board.
+Amendments to these by-laws may be made by a vote of 2/3 of the voting members of the Board.
 Written notice of such a vote must be submitted to the Members of the Board at least 10 days before the vote is to take place.
 Amendments will be published in the first newsletter following their adoption by the board.
-Such amendments are subject to removal or change by the General Membership as follows: The General Membership may change a by-law which has been adopted by the Board of Directors, or adopt a new by-law, by presenting a motion and securing approval at a General Membership Meeting, subject to the conditions in Article V.
+Such amendments are subject to removal or change by the General Membership as follows: The General Membership may change a bylaw which has been adopted by the Board of Directors, or adopt a new bylaw, by presenting a motion and securing approval at a General Membership Meeting, subject to the conditions in Article V.

 ARTICLE XIII - INDEMNIFICATION

 Limitation of Volunteer Director and Officer Personal Liability

 The membership adopts the provisions of Section 209(c) of the Nonprofit Corporation Act (MCL 450.2209), a provision that eliminates the personal liability of a volunteer director or volunteer officer to the corporation or its members for monetary damages for a breach of the director's or officer's fiduciary duty.
 This provision does not eliminate or limit the liability of a director or officer for any of the following: